tianon/wishlist/remarkable.md

 - oh my gosh, an optional spell checker (what??)

+- when in "edit text" mode, let me move the cursor with the pen (way more accurate / precise) or select text

 ## hardware wishlist

 - fingerprint scanner (see also note above about optional PIN)